Magda Goebbels: War years

 At the outbreak of war, Magda's son by her first marriage, Harald Quandt, became a Luftwaffe pilot and fought at the front, while, at home, she lived up to the image of a patriotic mother by training as a Red Cross nurse and working with the electronics company Telefunken, and travelled to work on a bus, like her colleagues.
 She was also involved with entertaining the wives of foreign heads of state, supporting the troops and comforting war widows.

 Both Goebbels and Magda derived personal benefits and social status from their close association with Hitler, and the couple remained loyal to Hitler and publicly supported him.
 Privately, however, Magda expressed doubts, especially after the war began to go badly on the Eastern Front.
 On 9 November 1942, during a gathering with friends listening to a speech by Hitler, she switched off the radio exclaiming, "My God, what a lot of rubbish."
 In 1944, she reportedly said of Hitler, "He no longer listens to voices of reason.
 Those who tell him what he wants to hear are the only ones he believes."
-There is no evidence that Magda attempted to intervene to save her Jewish stepfather from the Holocaust.
-Though his fate has not been established, it is widely assumed that he perished in the camps.
+There is no evidence that Magda attempted to intervene to save her Jewish stepfather from the Holocaust; he was deported to Buchenwald in 1938 and died soon after.
 Asked about her husband's antisemitism, she answered: "The Führer wants it thus, and Joseph must obey."